LGBTQ rights in Senegal: 2013 UPR

 Senegal refused to accept these recommendations, explaining that merely being homosexual is not a crime even though same sex sexual acts are.

 Sidiki Kaba, the minister of justice of Senegal, said on behalf of the Senegalese delegation on 21 October 2013:

 There is no criminalization of homosexuality in Senegal.
 Article 319 talks about acts contrary to nature.
 The fact of being homosexual in Senegal is not a crime, and there has been no prosecution or trial of persons who are homosexual under the Criminal Code.

-Senegal's obligations under international law and treaties
+International law and treaties

 In March 2010, the United Nations Working Group on Arbitrary Detention found that Senegal's National Police had detained persons who were alleged to have committed "unnatural sexual acts".
 The group recommended that Senegal, "Pay particular attention to detentions on the grounds of offending decency or public morality, with a view to avoiding any possible discrimination against persons of a different sexual orientation".